Doooddle/FED-Assignment-2/README.md

 6. ### Responsive Web Design

     - The navigation bar will adjust to a Hamburger Menu, in top down design, when the screen is less than 35rem, making it easier for users to go to other sections.
-    - In the Home Page,
+    - In the Home Page, the 'Featured Games' carousel will resize itself to fit the frame, and descriptive text will be removed to aid visibility

     - In the Games Page, the games will adjust to a top down design, 1 game stacked on each other, instead of 3 side by side each other.
     - In the About Us Section, the 3 sections explaining the about us, will be stacked on top of each other, when the screen become smaller.

 ### Javascript Features (Explained in-depth above)
  1. nav.js
- 2. slideshow.js
- 3. randomword.js
+ 2. randomword.js
- 4. message.js (Used to show pop up message after submitting a form.)
+ 3. message.js (Used to show pop up message after submitting a form.)
- 5. typinggame.js
+ 4. typinggame.js
- 6. hangman.js
+ 5. hangman.js
- 7. hangman-wordlist.js
+ 6. hangman-wordlist.js
- 8. dictionary.js
+ 7. dictionary.js
- 9. login.js
+ 8. login.js
- 10. preloader.js (Used to create loading screen for lottie animation.)
+ 9. preloader.js (Used to create loading screen for lottie animation.)

 ### API Features (Explained in-depth above)